gobuffalo/docs/templates/en/docs/db/models.md

 ### Write Only Fields

 Write only fields are the reverse of read only fields.
-These are fields that you want to write to the database, but never retreive.
+These are fields that you want to write to the database, but never retrieve.
 Again, this makes use of the `rw` struct tag.

 ```go
 type User struct {